numpy/numpy/doc/source/dev/depending_on_numpy.rst

 NumPy version that supports the oldest Python version currently supported by NumPy.
 For example, NumPy 1.25.0 supports Python 3.9 and above; and the earliest NumPy version to support Python 3.9 was 1.19.
-Therefore we guarantee NumPy 1.25 will, when using defaults, expose a C API compatible with NumPy 1.19. (the exact version is set within NumPy-internal header files).
+Therefore we guarantee NumPy 1.25 will, when using defaults, expose a C-API compatible with NumPy 1.19. (the exact version is set within NumPy-internal header files).

 NumPy is also forward compatible for all minor releases, but a major release